Observational constraints on Yukawa cosmology and connection with black hole shadows: Relating Yukawa cosmology and black hole shadows

-The third term is due to the apparent dark matter effect, while the last terms is the contribution due to the cosmological constant.
+The third term is due to the apparent dark matter effect, while the last term is the contribution due to the cosmological constant.
 We can perform a series expansion around $x=1/\lambda$, yielding

-It is therefore natural to define the true or the physical mass of the black hole to be $\mathcal{M} = M (1+\alpha)$, and write the solution in terms of the physical mass
+It is, therefore, natural to define the true or the physical mass of the black hole to be $\mathcal{M} = M (1+\alpha)$ and write the solution in terms of the physical mass